tsweets/homelab/sde/docker-host/docker-host.md

 ----------------------------------------------------
 - VM to Run Docker
 - Ansible
-- Debian 12 Server
+- Ubuntu 23.10 Server
+- DNS Entry
+- APT Mirror

 Design
 ----------------------------------------------------
 The docker host will need the following installed:
 - docker
 - docker compose
-- portainer
+- Portainer

 #### VM
 Debian will be the base OS.
 This VM will alot of resources.